 - provide a development opportunity for those acting as volunteer Listeners.

 Participation is optional and any interested member of staff can volunteer to be a ‘Listener’.

-UK Research and Innovation (UKRI) is a Disability Confident Committed employer.
+UKRI is a Disability Confident employer.
 The scheme identifies those employers who have agreed to meet commitments regarding the recruitment, employment, retention and career development of disabled people.

 UKRI staff networks

 UKRI currently has 8 staff networks: